Quickly view the main points about a topic with the Summary Box API.

 Use of the Summary Box is subject to the API Terms of Use and Commercial Terms of Use.

-Click the Sign up to get your first AppID button to start the app creation process.
-After a one-time survey about intended usage, the AppID creation dialog will appear.
-Give your application a name and a simple description to register an AppID.
+Click the "Get an AppID" button to get your first AppID button to start the app creation process.
+Give your application a name, a simple description and select which app type to register an AppID.
 Each application must have its own unique AppID.

 Now that you have an AppID, you can make your first query.
 Start with a Fast Query Recognizer API request to retrieve the path for a particular summary box.
 The base URL for the Fast Query Recognizer API is: